DinethShakya23/2nd-Year-Project/README.md

-# Student Academic Tracker - Documentation Index
+# Learning Management System - Documentation Index

 Welcome to the comprehensive documentation for the **Student Academic Tracker** project!
 This index will help you navigate through all the documentation available.